-General Description: The Rough-toothed Dolphin (also called the Long-beaked Dolphin) is a slender dolphin.
-Its forehead and the sides of the head slope smoothly on to a long and slender beak, making the entire body in front of the flippers appear very long and nearly conical.
+General Description: Rough-toothed dolphins are slender with the forehead and the sides of the head sloping smoothly on to a long and slender beak, making the entire body in front of the flippers appear very long and nearly conical.
 There is no prominent melon and no crease between the beak and forehead, unlike many other dolphins.
 The flippers are moderately long.
 The dorsal fin is relatively tall and sickle-shaped.

 Size: Rough-toothed Dolphins attain a length of about 2.4 m.
 They weigh about 150 kg.

-Appearance At Sea: Schools of several hundreds of Rough-toothed Dolphins have been reported, but little is known of the habits of this species.
+Appearance At Sea: Schools of several hundreds have been reported, but little is known of the habits of this species.
 They sometimes school with tuna.
-Captive specimens have proved themselves to be very creative in inventing tricks.

 Small groups of these dolphins have been noted skimming – swimming quickly for long periods with the snout near the surface, with the dorsal fin exposed continuously.

-Found In: Rough-toothed Dolphins are to be found mainly at and beyond the edges of the continental shelves in deep water.
-Rough-toothed Dolphins feed on octopus, squid and fish.
+Found In: They are to be found mainly at and beyond the edges of the continental shelves in deep water.
+They feed on octopus, squid and fish.

 World Distribution: The species is widely distributed, occurring in tropical and warm temperate waters of all oceans.
 It is believed to prefer waters with surface temperatures greater than 25°C.

-Could Be Confused With: Due to the shape of the fin and marks on the body there is a possibility of confusion with Bottlenose Dolphins Tursiops truncatus and Spotted Dolphins Stenella plagiodon.
-The following characteristics can be used to tell them apart:
+Could Be Confused With: Due to the shape of the fin and marks on the body there is a possibility of confusion with bottlenose dolphins and spotted dolphins.

 Diagnostic Features: At sea, relatively tall dorsal fin, white tip and white sides on a narrow pointed beak.
 At close quarters the narrowness of the head is apparent, which accentuates the eye sockets giving the dolphin a goggle-eyed appearance.